GabeScott/standard-works-vault/General Conference/1972 April - What Will the Church Do for You, a Man.md

 # What Will the Church Do for You, a Man?

-*By Gordon B. Hinckley - Of the Council of the Twelve*
+By Elder Gordon B. Hinckley - *Of the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*